Blog Promotion In the Age Of Content Overload: A 2022 Guide31 min read

 Tap into niche communities

 Once you know where your audience lives, you can start making a name for yourself there.
-Joining online communities has a lot of benefits (see this post from Sujan Patel), but in the age of content saturation, it’s even more useful for gaining readers, subscribers and followers that are specifically interested in what you have to offer.
+Joining online communities has a lot of benefits.
+Still, in the age of content saturation, it’s even more useful for gaining readers, subscribers, and followers who are specifically interested in what you offer.

-Niche communities might seem small in terms of numbers, but they are powerful because their members are engaged.
-And if there’s one thing a content creator needs in 2020, it’s more engagement.
+Niche communities might seem small in numbers, but they are powerful because their members are engaged.
+And if there’s one thing a content creator needs in 2022, it’s more engagement.
 Rates on Twitter and Facebook are not as high as they once were (Instagram and Pinterest, on the other hand, are only growing).